Dhall777/coinbase/README.md

 ```

-## Starting the price livestream to console [streamer.ex worker streams real-time prices from Coinbase API)
+## Starting the price livestream to console

+Our streamer.ex worker streams real-time prices from Coinbase API.

 1. Navigate to the ~/lib/coinbase/application.ex file
 2. Uncomment line 12 to expose the example worker